About Smilemakers, Inc.

 Berkshire Hathaway is the holding company where Warren Buffett, one of the world's richest men, makes his money and spreads his risk.
-The company invests in a variety of industries, from insurance and utilities to apparel and food, and from building materials and furniture retailers to jewelry shops.
-Its core insurance subsidiaries include
+The company invests in a variety of industries.
+The most important of these are insurance businesses conducted on both a primary basis and a reinsurance basis, a freight rail transportation business and a group of utility and energy generation and distribution businesses..
+Its core insurance subsidiaries include GEICO, National Indemnity, and reinsurance giant General Re.
+The company's other large holdings include Marmon Group, McLane Company, MidAmerican Energy, and Shaw Industries.

 Berkshire Hathaway operates as a holding company with a highly decentralized structure without integrated business functions (such as sales, marketing, purchasing, legal, and human resources).
 Practicing a minimal day-to-day management leadership style, the firm owns a diverse group of companies from a variety of industries, with its core subsidiaries being insurance, reinsurance, freight rail transportation, utilities, and energy generation companies.

-The insurance businesses constitute about three quarters of total revenue and are composed of over a dozen large providers that insure, for example, automobiles, boats, commercial buildings, businesses, workers’ compensation, and medical practices.
+The insurance businesses constitute some 65% of total revenue and are conducted through numerous domestic and foreign-based insurance entities.
+Berkshire's insurance businesses provide insurance and reinsurance of property and casualty and life, accident and health risks worldwide.
 Its most recognizable holding is GEICO (auto insurance).
-Sales and service revenues make up almost 70% of the insurance business revenue, while another 20% comes from insurance premiums.
+Sales and service revenues make up around 40% of the insurance business revenue, while about 20% comes from insurance premiums.
+Nearly 15% of Berkshire Hathaway revenue comes from its railroad, utilities, and energy subsidiaries.

-Omaha, Nebraska-headquartered Berkshire Hathaway operates primarily in the US, although it does provide insurance (and reinsurance) to clients in the Asia Pacific and Western Europe geographies.
+Omaha, Nebraska-headquartered Berkshire Hathaway operates primarily in the US, though it provides insurance (and reinsurance) to clients in the Asia/Pacific, Canada, and Europe regions.

-Buffett's famed investment vehicle enjoyed upward trends in revenue and profit over recent years, highlighting the legendary investors' knack for choosing financially successful companies over the long term.
-It grew revenue from $107 billion in 2008 to more than $223 billion in 2016.
-Net income expanded almost fivefold, from $5 billion in 2008 to almost $25 billion in 2016.
+Buffett's famed investment vehicle has enjoyed mostly upward trends in revenue and profits, highlighting the investors' knack for choosing financially successful companies over the long term.
+It grew revenue from $200 billion in 2015 to almost $255 billion in 2019.
+Net income expanded from $24 billion in 2015 to a peak of $81 billion in 2019.

 Chairman and CEO Warren Buffett, along with associates, slowly accumulated a majority of shares in the Berkshire Hathaway textile company in the early 1960s.
 To stabilize revenues and reduce financial risks, Buffett diversified the company with a purchase of Indemnity and National Fire & Marine Insurance Company in 1967.
 Thus began the long, prosperous road towards profitability and dozens of acquisitions.
 Buffett still owns about 20% of Berkshire Hathaway's shares.